linhuawang/SEAGAL/README.md

 # Spatial Enrichment Analysis of Gene Association using L-index

-## Reference
+## Cite

-To cite our tool published in Oxford Bioinformatics:
+This work has been published in Oxford Bioinformatics as:

 Linhua Wang, Chaozhong Liu, Yang Gao, Xiang H-F Zhang, Zhandong Liu, Unravelling spatial gene associations with SEAGAL: a Python package for spatial transcriptomics data analysis and visualization, Bioinformatics, Volume 39, Issue 7, July 2023, btad431, https://doi.org/10.1093/bioinformatics/btad431